twigphp/Twig/doc/api.rst

 For each template, Twig considers its blocks, traits and complete parent lineage before considering the next template.
 The first definition of each block wins.
-The chain composes blocks only; it does not compose template bodies or macro namespaces.
-Block calls that explicitly name another template resolve against that template outside the chain namespace.
+The chain composes blocks only; it does not compose template bodies or imported macro namespaces.
+Module-level imports are initialized when the defining template body runs, as with direct block rendering, and chains observe later import updates instead of snapshotting them.
+Imports bound to the defining template itself use its frozen lineage; other imported namespaces stay outside the chain.
+Block calls that explicitly name another template also resolve against that template outside the chain namespace.

 Pass a third constructor argument when dynamic parent expressions need variables.
 Parent lineages are resolved when the chain is constructed and stay